Skip to main content

 Troubleshooting

 Chef Automate sets the logstash limit to 10% of the system memory automatically as part of the automate-ctl reconfigure command execution.
-You have reached the java heap size(-Xmx) limit of logstash if a Chef InSpec report does not become available in Chef Automate and this error is in the logstash logs:
+You have reached the java heap size(-Xmx) limit of logstash if a Chef InSpec report doesn’t become available in Chef Automate and this error is in the logstash logs:

 /var/log/delivery/logstash/current